madfrogsec/how-to-rsa/README.md

 ```
   * openssl

-   Not much to say, i hope you know it already.
+   Not much to say, I hope you know it already.
 If not : http://users.dcc.uchile.cl/~pcamacho/tutorial/crypto/openssl/openssl_intro.html

+### What you may have to do

+From what I experienced in previous ctf, here's what you may have to do in order to solve an RSA challenge :

+  * Recover private key from public key and decrypt the message

+   In those cases, you will be provided one or more RSA public key.
+That means you know ```modulus``` and ```public exponent```.
+If you factorize the ```modulus``` you will be able to recover private key.

+  * Use math to break the cipher without private key

+	Those kind of RSA challenges are usually the trickiest ones.
+Depending on the ctf level, you may need from basic to medium math understanding.
+I must recommand the [stackexchange crypto forum](https://crypto.stackexchange.com/) which contains numerous valuable threads.

 ### What you should look for

-  * In most cases, you'll be provided a public key so :
+  * In most cases, you will be provided a public key so :

    Print modulus : `openssl rsa -pubin -in <pubkey> -noout -modulus`
    Print exponent : `openssl rsa -pubin -in <pubkey> -noout -text`